 There are so many small ways we can help.
 Every little action creates an impactful ripple effect.
 Children are our future.
 The more children are literate, the better their chances for a bigger and brighter future.
 This includes enhancing reading levels.
 And what better way to inspire learning than by incorporating something they will love?

 As a child, I delighted in escaping into inspiring stories.
 The characters I related to gave me the courage I needed to become the woman I am today.
 As we know, sharing stories was the beginning of passing down knowledge, and from this came literacy in all its fabulous forms.
 Not every kid can get behind a textbook and gleefully relay the information within.
 But all kids hold dear the stories of the characters that speak to their hearts, including epic stories about life outside this world—stories about myth and magic!

 Education is so broad, and kids are eager to learn.
 The necessary tools for development shouldn't cost an arm and a leg!

 Why not give students stories worth reading—stories that inspire their developing characters for years to come, stories that are parent approved?

-School faculty members, authors, and literary agents, join the nonprofit Encourage Literacy Foundation to give students free books, today!
+Join the fight to irradiate illiteracy for a brighter tomorrow.
+It costs you nothing!
+Become a member of the Encourage Literacy Foundation today.
+School faculty members, authors, and literary agents join the nonprofit Encourage Literacy Foundation to give students free books.